-(Note: The Term "Annulment of Performance in full" includes performance of the student at the theory examination, but does not include performance at term work, project work with its term work, oral or practical and dissertation examinations unless malpractice used thereat.)
+(Note: The Term "Annulment of Performance in full" includes performance of the student at the theory/Viva/Practical examination, but does not include performance at internal continuous assessment/term work, project work with its term work.)

 - 7.5.3 Students should note that material found with him / her during the examination would be confiscated and would be returned back after completion of inquiry. - 7.5.4 If on previous occasion, a disciplinary action was taken against a Student for malpractice used at examination and he/she is caught again for malpractices used at the examinations, in this event he/she shall be dealt with severely.
 Enhanced punishment can be imposed on such students.
 This enhanced punishment may extend to double the punishment provided for the offence, when committed at the second or subsequent examination.